How To Choose The Right Pair of Hiking Boots

 lake waikaremoana

 Kia ora, I’m Brad, senior guide and co-owner of Walking Legends.
-In my near 20-year outdoor career I’ve walked hundreds of trails, some of them over 100 times each, so I go through a lot of pairs of hiking boots.
+In my near 20-year outdoor career I’ve walked hundreds of trails.
+I think I’ve done the Lake Waikaremoana Great Walk over 100 times.
+During the New Zealand summer hiking season (October to April) I walk anywhere from 40 – 70kms per week.
+So I go through a lot of pairs of hiking boots!
 Usually, a pair of boots will last me two years and I’ll walk the soles down to a smooth rubber.

 choose good hiking boots